eccenca/cmem-plugin-reason/README.md

 # Validate

-The plugin outputs the explanation as text in Markdown format using the path "markdown".
+The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", and (if enabled) the valid OWL2 profiles on the path "valid_profiles" as a comma-separated string.

 ## Options